Skip to main content

 Practical assignment #1 (Surface Rendering)

-Assignment presentation Share the link to your GIThub repo through this form .
-Make sure the repo contains two screenshots presenting your assignment.
+Assignment presentation Share screenshots presenting your assignment, the video and the link to your GIThub repo through this form .
 The practical assignment has to reside in a branch named PA1.
 Prerequisites The credit module is based on WebGL interface brought in JS language.
 Suggested IDE for JavaScript is VisualStudio Code.
 How to start Use a skeleton WebGL project: Project as a fast way to start. https://webglfundamentals.org is a comprehensive resource for studying WebGL protocol.
-Link to handbook The book of surfaces (the password equals to the first letters of the name of this credit module) Requirements Render wire-frame model representing analytical surface using WebGL as per individual variant.
-The list of variants of Analytical Surfaces for the course is as follows: Supplementary material The document describing the difference between OpenGL and OpenGL ES implementations: Document The document describing details of the
+Link to handbook The book of surfaces (the password equals to the first letters of the name of this credit module) Requirements Basing on the skeleton project add a new js script file containing Model object.
+Model object has to draw the surface wireframe as two sets of vertices: a set of U polylines and a set of V polylines.
+Figure out your order number in a list of the group you study at in campus system, that is your variant Render wire-frame ...